juji-io/docs/docs/concept.md

      ["Nice to meet you!"]))

 ```
-Line 5 starts an anonymous topic definition, for we are too lazy to give it a
+Line 5 starts an anonymous topic definition, for we are too lazy to come up a
-name but a `_`, nor do we allow room for parameters.
-The line also ends with a
+name so we use a `_` as the name, nor do we allow room for parameters.
+The line
-trigger.
-Basically, this trigger is matched if the word "hello" is contained in
+ends with a trigger pattern.
+Basically, this pattern is matched if the word
-the user's response to "Hello world!".
+"hello" is contained in the user's response to our "Hello world!".

-Line 6 is the action, the bot says "Nice to meet you!"
+Line 6 is the action, if triggered, the bot will say "Nice to meet you!"

 Of course, we could be not so lazy and give the followup topic a proper
 definition instead.
 Say, let's call it "greeting".